adhikarisandil32/NESTJS-DBs-SYSTEM-DESIGN-NOTES/nestjs.md

   ```

 # NestJS Swagger
-- This is the setup for swagger documentation in any nest application, specially sorting some tags alpabetically and some not.
+- This is the setup for swagger documentation in any nest application's `main.ts` file, specially sorting some tags alpabetically and some not.
     ```
       const swaggerDocumentBuild = new DocumentBuilder()
         .setTitle('Todos API Documentation')